3lbits/CIM4NoUtility/README.md

 ## Versions
-DIGIN10 0.5 - First edition of released model
+DIGIN10-24-MV_v0.5 - First edition of released model Version v0.5 is for power flow and simulation utilization

 ## Specifications
 CIM16 for MV grid